jarobyte91/pytorch_beam_search/README.md

     # tokenize the way you need
     corpus = list("abcdefghijklmnopqrstwxyz ")
     # len(corpus) == 25
-    # An Index object represents a mapping from the vocabulary to
+    # An Index object represents a mapping from the vocabulary
     # to integers (indices) to feed into the models
     index = autoregressive.Index(corpus)
     n_gram_size = 17    # 16 with an offset of 1